raspberrypilearning/sweet-shop-reaction-game/worksheet.md

     ![](images/gpio.png "Raspberry Pi GPIO header pins")

-    Raspberry Pi GPIO header pins.
    The diagram above the pins shows the pin numbers.
 You will be using pin 3 and pin 25.

 1. Take the other end of one of the jumper cables (not connected to a paper clip) and push onto pin 3 of the General Purpose Input-Output (GPIO) header, which is connected to one of the GPIO channels.